 By Order and Opinion dated September 29, 2005, the Court (1) granted ICE's motion for summary judgment to the extent of dismissing NYMEX Exchange's federal claims for copyright and trademark infringement and dismissing without prejudice (by declining to exercise supplemental jurisdiction), NYMEX Exchange's state law claims for violation of trademark anti-dilution statutes and interference with contractual relationships, and (2) denied NYMEX Exchange's cross-motion for partial summary judgment on copyright infringement and tortious interference with contract.
 On October 13, 2005, NYMEX Exchange filed a notice of appeal with the United States Court of Appeals for the Second Circuit.
 On August 1, 2007, the United States Court of Appeals affirmed the judgment of the lower Court.
-NYMEX is presently considering whether to seek a further review of, or appeal from, the decision.
+On August 15, 2007, NYMEX Exchange filed a Combined Petition for Panel Rehearing and for Rehearing En Banc before the United States Court of Appeals for the Second Circuit.
+On October 18, 2007, the Court denied NYMEX Exchange's petition.
+NYMEX Exchange is presently considering whether to seek a further review of, or appeal from, this decision.